Board of Directors

 Julian Heathcote Hobbins

-Julian is an IP specialist running FAST’s Enforcement and Government Affairs programmes.
+Julian is an IP specialist in Enforcement and Government Affairs.
 His experience includes; end user compliance, cyber-pirate investigative activities, assisting law enforcement reducing IP crime and has acted in the High Court litigation on Operation Tracker which won FAST a World Leaders IP Award accolade.

 |Nick is Principal at KounoupiasIP, a firm specialising in advice to IP rich businesses.
 Previously, Nick was a Partner at the law firm, DMH Stallard in the Dispute Resolution Group specialising in all forms of Intellectual Property (particularly copyright law), Human Rights and Cultural Property disputes.
 Nick was also formally Head of Litigation at the MCPS-PRS Music Alliance and managed the music industry anti-piracy unit for ten years.
 During this time Nick pioneered the use of private prosecutions of copyright infringers for the music industry.
 Nick is an ex Director of the Anti-Counterfeiting Group, past Chair of its enforcement sub-committee and a former vice Chairman of the Alliance against IP Theft.
 He was previously Chair of the Online anti-piracy committee of BIEM, the international umbrella organisation of music industry collecting societies.
 Nick is also a fully accredited mediator and has conducted several mediations.|